How Disability Insurance Works

 An injury or illness suffered off the job that prevents someone from working happens fairly frequently.
-According to the Social Security Administration, more than 25% of people in their 20s will suffer a disability that lasts for at least 90 days before they turn 67.
+According to the Social Security Administration, more than 25% of people in their 20s will suffer a disability lasting at least 90 days before they turn 67.

 There are many types of injuries that could lead to short- or long-term disability.
 These include spinal cord injuries, heart attacks, back injuries, and illnesses such as diabetes and cancer.